JackieHanLab/CMTs-3DFace/README.md

 > Created in NightCafe with prompts "a cyberpunk neural network as background with a 3D meshed construction toy-like face without body in the center and robotic arms in the periphery touching the face with flash and flares.
 Picture in no more than 6 colors with the "viridis" palette."

+# Summary of the findings
+1. Registration-free and accurate age estimation with 3D face point cloud input.
+2. Coordinate-wise Monotonic Transformations (CMTs) that distort face shape without compromising age-related information.
+3. CMTs invalidate a 3D face verification model trained with face shape, disentangling age and identity information of the face.

 # Age estimation with 3D face point cloud
 Use scripts in `FPCT-age`.
 Put your data split record (simply in txt format) in `DataSplit`.
 Modify `config.yaml` in `config` for your training specifications.
 Run `script_main.py` with `hydra`-style parameter passing (https://hydra.cc/docs/intro/) to train.
 Modify `batch_test_config.yaml` in `config` for your inference specifications.
 Run `batch_test_main.py` with `hydra`-style parameter passing to evaluate.